 The body adapts to repeated stress.
 By week three, exercises that were challenging in week one feel manageable.
 This is the moment to progress.
 The simplest progression is more weight if you have it, or harder versions of the bodyweight movements.
 Wall pushups become elevated pushups.
 Box squats become full squats.
 Doorway rows become inverted rows under a sturdy table.

 Three sets becomes four.
 Eight reps becomes ten or twelve.
 Sessions are now 45 minutes.
 You will feel sore in the days after.
 Mild soreness is normal.
 Sharp pain is not.
 Listen to the difference.
+If something feels wrong rather than just hard, modify the exercise or skip it.

 Week 4: Consolidation

 Week four is not about adding more.
 It is about consolidating the habit.
 Same three sessions per week, slightly heavier or harder than week three, but the focus shifts to consistency.
 Did you make all three sessions?
 Did the form hold up?
 Did the schedule survive a stressful work week?
+The volume stays steady so the habit can solidify.

 What to Expect